szczypiorofix/tequila-platformer/README.md

 ## Additional libraries
-* JLayer (1.0.1) - support for .mp3 files
+* *JLayer* (1.0.1) - support for .mp3 files
-* JInput (2.0.5) - gamepad support   - gamepad support is not fully available
+* *JInput* (2.0.5) - gamepad support   - gamepad support is not fully available

 ## Assets
 A several free assets are used in this game:

-* graphics & music from opengameart.org and gameart2d.com.
+* graphics & music from www.opengameart.org and www.gameart2d.com.
 * some of the graphics was made (eg Power Gems, birds in main menu, floating letters, tumbleweeds) or modified (eg moving platforms, airplane, cactuses) by me.
 * Cowboy Hippie Pro and Smokun fonts are from www.fontsquirrel.com